Vepris lanceolata (Lam.) G.Don

 The most noteworthy members of this family are the buchus ( Agathosma species) that occur in the Cape and are used medicinally and in the well-known buchu brandy.
 The generic name Vepris originated from the Latin word vepres meaning a bramble or thorny shrub.
 The word lanceolata refers to the shape of the leaflets.

 According to Thomas & Grant (2004), three different species of caterpillars of the Swallowtail butterfly family feed on this tree and the best known of the species is the Citrus Swallowtail butterfly, Papilio demodocus.
 It is also reported that porcupines eat the bark and ultimately ring-bark the trees, causing them to die.
 A number of bird species have been noted to love the fruits, such as the Redwinged Starling and the Crested Barbet.
+Bees feed on the flowers.

 Traditionally the powdered roots are used for influenza and colic and the leaves are burnt to dispel evil spirits.
 The wood is used to produce wheel spokes, handles, roof beams, furniture, ornaments and turnery.